Huegoxaga/notes/finance/related-concepts.md

 #### Cost Terms

-- `Relevant Cost` - It is a cost that differs between alternatives, so it can be relevant in the decision making process, it can be one of the following cost:
+- `Relevant Cost` - also called differential cost.
+It is a cost that differs between alternatives, so it can be relevant in the decision making process, it can be one of the following cost:
   - `Avoidable Cost` - a cost that can be eliminated, in whole or in part, by choosing one alternative over another
   - `Idle Capacity: If Exceeding Capacity` - it is responsible for the increases in the total fixed cost
   - `Opportunity Cost` is the benefit that is foregone as a result of pursuing some course of action